PepsiPistol/TicTacToe/DesignReport.md

 The name of the course is Software Engineering (SC-T-303-HUGB).
 The software is a simple implementation of the popular game *Tic-Tac-Toe*.

+## Layers
+The software will be split up into layers.
+The user interface will be contained in the _UI layer_ and the game logic itself will be in the _business layer_.
+Because the software doesn't collect any data to be stored in a database, there is no need for a database layer.

 ## Classes
 The team had a short brainstorm session to decide which classes the software would need.